-The student uniform consists of a black bottom, orange colored top, neutral shoes with mostly black, gray, white, or off-white coloring with socks, the OSU-OKC school patch, and OSU-OKC student photo name tag.
-A white lab coat with school patch and name tag is also considered part of the uniform and should be worn to and from the clinical unit.
+The student uniform consists of a Winks-brand, W123 style, pewter gray top and bottom, neutral shoes with mostly black, gray, white, or off-white coloring with socks, the OSU-OKC school patch, and OSU-OKC student photo name tag.
+A white lab coat with OSU-OKC school patch and name tag is also considered part of the uniform and should be worn to and from the clinical unit.
 The uniform and lab coat are always clean and pressed.